sanskritiut/agenticAI/README.md

 # Activate the virtual environment (Windows)
 .\venv\Scripts\activate

-2.2.
-Install Required Libraries
+# Install Required Libraries
-Install all necessary Python packages using pip.

-Bash

-pip install gradio assemblyai openai elevenlabs python-dotenv
+Install all necessary Python packages using pip. pip install gradio assemblyai openai elevenlabs python-dotenv

-3. Configuration and API Keys
+# Configuration and API Keys
 This application uses environment variables to securely load your API keys.

-3.1.
 Create the .env File
 Create a file named .env in the root directory of your project (where your Python script is saved).

-3.2.
 Add API Keys to .env
 Add your API keys to the .env file using the following format.
 Replace the placeholder text with your actual keys.

 # .env file content
 ELEVENLABS_API_KEY="YOUR_ELEVENLABS_API_KEY_HERE"

 OPENAI_API_KEY="YOUR_OPENAI_API_KEY_HERE"

 ASSEMBLYAI_KEY="YOUR_ASSEMBLYAI_KEY_HERE"

-4. Run the Application
+# Run the Application
 Once the environment is set up, dependencies are installed, and the .env file is configured, you can run the application.

-Bash

-# Assuming your code is saved as app.py (or similar)
+# Assuming your code is saved as gradio_correct_sentence_app.py
-python your_script_name.py
+python gradio_correct_sentence_app.py

 Expected Output
 The command will start the Gradio server and provide a local URL (e.g., http://127.0.0.1:7860/) and a Public URL (e.g., https://xxxxxx.gradio.app).